ipspace/blog/content/posts/2020/04/covid19-profiteers.md

 > I request you to **upload your training material on our platform** as we are widely distributing the content via partnerships with various organizations.

 I couldn't decide whether to laugh, cry, or scream...
-What a blatant move to promote their platform in the name of charity, and to make it work off other people's efforts.
+What a blatant move to get content for free and promote their platform in the name of charity.